Why Does The Quality Of Your Indoor Air Matter?

 - Damaged flue pipes or chimneys

 - Homes built between 1940 and late 1970s

 Most central air systems are made up of a few large units.
-First, is the compressor that sits outside your house; the second is the furnace.
-Though you may not think it, the furnace is responsible for both heating and air conditioning.
-Any air, hot or cold, is filtered through the furnace before entering your home.
-To cool air, the compressor uses refrigerant to cool air before sending it through the furnace.
+There’s the compressor that sits outside your house and there’s your furnace.
+Though you may not realize it, your furnace is responsible for both heating and air conditioning.
+All air — hot or cold — is filtered through the furnace before it enters your home.
+To cool the air, the compressor uses refrigerant to cool air before sending it through the furnace.
 This is why it’s so important to regularly change your air filter.

-Standard furnaces are equipped with a filter that purifies the air before releasing it into your house.
-High quality air filters trap pet hair, dander and larger airborne particles, and stop them from spreading.
-If you want to stop indoor air pollution, it is absolute critical that you change your air filter at least twice per year if not more.
+Standard furnaces are equipped with a filter that purifies the air before releasing it into your home.
+High quality air filters trap pet hair, dander and other airborne particles.
+If you want to stop indoor air pollution, it’s critical that you change your air filter at least twice a year — if not more.
 If you have questions about your air filter, or need help changing it, call Moore Home Services.

 Not all homes have ductwork, but if your home does, don’t ignore them!
 Even if you routinely change your air filter, that won’t help if your air travels through dirty ducts before you inhale it.
 Most ductwork is found in a home’s attic.
 If your ducts have holes or gaps, it’s easy for stale and dirty air to mix with your clean air and pollute your home.

 Leaks and holes in air ducts can also allow heated and cooled air to escape, forcing your system to run inefficiently.
 If you think your ducts have seen better days, don’t hesitate to call Moore Home Services to whip your ducts into shape.